-Navigating cancer
+Navigating cancer with expert guidance

 Cancer impacts millions of lives, with roughly 1.9 million new diagnoses per year in the U.S. alone.
 It’s the second-leading cause of death in our country and the No. 1 healthcare cost driver for many employers.
 Through comprehensive navigation and care coordination, Quantum Health helps improve clinical and financial outcomes of cancer, ensuring members get the care they need while reducing the burden on self-insured employers.